Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Experimental Results

-The evaluation results of continual pretraining on the math reasoning target field are shown in Table \ref{tab:main-results}.
+The evaluation results of continual pretraining on the math reasoning target field are shown in Table \ref{tab:main-results-appn}.
+The data agent and all domain reweighting baseline methods take significantly more GPU training hours than naive training.
+The main reason is that these domain reweighting methods require a mixture of target-field data and source-field data, while naive training only requires target-field data.
+By training on more tokens, domain reweighting methods significantly mitigate the catastrophic forgetting problem encountered in naive training, usually outperforming naive training by a large margin on average performance.
 According to the results, we have the following observations:

 \textbf{Naive training significantly improves target model performance on the target field but leads to drastic collapse on the capabilities of the source field.} Compared to the base model, the average math reasoning performance increases by an average of 22.77\% on the four target models, indicating the effectiveness of training on high-quality in-distribution data for the target field.
 However, the performance on general benchmarks drops by an average of 11.96\%, showing a significant degradation in the source-field model capability.
 These results further highlight the existence of catastrophic forgetting problems in continual pre-training scenarios, motivating exploration in data mixture and domain reweighting algorithms.
+While data mixing agent bears an average of 0.57\% gap to naive training in the target domain, it outperforms naive training by an average of 11.99\% in the source domain, showing a significant mitigation of the catastrophic forgetting problem.

 \textbf{Domain reweighting algorithms such as RegMix can achieve balanced performance across fields.} According to the results, the RegMix method exhibits a trade-off effect across domains.
 On the 2-dimensional data reweighting space, it outperforms the base model on math reasoning by an average of 18.47\%, while largely preserving general capabilities with a mere 2.28\% degradation on the corresponding benchmarks.
 RegMix also outperforms the naive training by 5.03\% on the overall average performance.
-Similar conclusions can be drawn from the results on the 52-dimensional domain space in Fig.\ref{tab:nvidia-main-results}.
+Similar conclusions can be drawn from the results on the 52-dimensional domain space in Table \ref{tab:nvidia-main-results-appn}.
 These results show that the catastrophic forgetting problem can be considerably alleviated by carefully curating data mixtures of source and target fields.